maakbarofficial/Food-Order-App-Backend-Nodejs/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Set up the database and configure the database connection in the application.
-4. Configure authentication mechanisms such as JWT, OAuth, etc.
-5. Integrate with a payment gateway provider and configure payment options.
+4. Integrate with a payment gateway provider and configure payment options.
-6. Run the application using `npm runs dev`.
+5. Run the application using `npm runs dev`.
-7. Access the API endpoints based on the provided documentation.
+6. Access the API endpoints based on the provided documentation.

-## API Documentation
+## API Collection

-Detailed API documentation can be found [here](https://github.com/maakbarofficial/Food-Order-App-Backend-Nodejs/tree/main/API%20Collection).
+Detailed API collection can be found [here](https://github.com/maakbarofficial/Food-Order-App-Backend-Nodejs/tree/main/API%20Collection).

-## Contributors
+## Developed By

 - [Muhammad Ali Akbar](https://aliakbar.vercel.app/) - (Software Engineer)